 Knowing which event IDs to watch is half the job; getting them off every endpoint before the local Security log wraps is the other half.
-Windows Event Forwarding setup is the native, no-agent, no-cost way to do it — and it is what feeds nearly every SIEM-native Windows pipeline, including Microsoft Sentinel.
-This post is the build we use internally: source-initiated subscriptions, a Windows Server 2022 collector, and the Group Policy that wires the endpoints in.
+Windows Event Forwarding setup is the native, no-agent, no-cost way to implement event log forwarding — and it is what feeds nearly every SIEM-native Windows pipeline, including Microsoft Sentinel.
+This post is the build I run internally: source-initiated subscriptions, a Windows Server 2022 collector, and the Group Policy that wires the endpoints in.

 Key Takeaways